-A Bachelor of Arts degree in psychology prepares students for professional graduate studies in psychology and social service support positions in clinical and institutional settings.
+The Bachelor of Arts in Psychology degree prepares students for professional graduate studies in psychology and social service support positions in clinical and institutional settings.

 Next Start Date

 A degree in psychology is one of the most sought after undergraduate degrees with a large range of career options.
 Students choose from a variety of electives to tailor the program to their own professional interests.
 This degree opens the door for significant, lasting, and meaningful service to Christ through service to humanity.

 Cairn University is committed to the centrality of Christ and the Word of God which is reflected in the curriculum and instruction.
 At Cairn, faith and truth do matter.
 We teach our students accordingly, challenge you to think deeply on these things, and strive to make you ready to serve Christ in the church, society, and the world as biblically minded men and women who not only give assent to truth but think and live in light of it.

 There’s quite a bit of talk these days about the cost of higher education and the question of value.
 Many assume that you can’t have both value and affordability, so they settle for lesser options or assume that the costliest options must have the most value.
 But when Cairn talks about walking a different path, value is no exception.
 It’s possible to get a college education that is both affordable and valuable.

 The Cairn mission statement begins with education and ends with character because we believe that education should change not only what you know, but who you are and what you do.
 Faculty members understand that education involves more than the transfer of ideas, but also the giving of themselves to teach, train, and inspire their students both in and out of class.